 Our senior executives travel regularly to visit funded institutes, donors, and projects, and to participate in conferences and workshops around the world.
 Governors travel to attend Board meetings as well as to participate in training sessions and to familiarize themselves with field operations in order to better discharge their oversight duties.
 The rules and principles governing travel of all IDRC employees are outlined in the policies shown below.
 These policies ensure coordination and cost-effectiveness of travel abroad and hospitality activities and a consistent interpretation of the relevant standards normally expected to apply to public sector organizations.

 IDRC publishes the travel and hospitality expenses of its senior executives and Governors in accordance with the Access to Information Act.
 IDRC also provides information on the total annual expenses for each of travel, hospitality and conference fees for the corporation.

-The information on this webpage is updated on a monthly basis.
+The information on travel and hospitality expenses of senior executives and Governors on this webpage is updated on a monthly basis.
 Amounts include all applicable taxes.
 Please note that information that would normally be withheld under the Access to Information Act or the Privacy Act does not appear in this section.

 - Travel (PDF, 741 KB)